We've been working hard to create Covid-secure campuses and manage the risk of coronavirus transmission.

 Our Vice Chancellor outlines the steps we've taken in his Open Letter.

 We've put a number of measures in place to help keep our students, staff and the wider community safe on campus.
-You'll find full details below, along with practical information on travelling to campus, social distancing, and maintaining good hygiene.
+You'll find full details below, along with practical information on social distancing, maintaining good hygiene, travelling to campus and returning to university in January.

 If you're joining at ARU this year, or you're a returning student, check our student FAQs for general information about study arrangements, university accommodation and more.